 Agility, flyball, water sports, tracking, and advanced obedience training are activities in which many Leonbergers compete.
 The breed has a love of water, plenty of energy, and an eagerness to make their owner proud.
 The historical use of Leonbergers as cart dogs has left an impression on the breed—many are happy to pull carts, and drafting competitions often see Leos earn top titles.
 Leonbergers make admirable therapy dogs, and the Leonberger Club of America recognizes Leo/handler pairs that excel in a pet therapy role.

 Water rescue is a job that has seen a number of water-loving Leos.
-There are three levels of waterwork training that may be earned—Water Dog, Water Rescue Dog, and Water Rescue Dog Excellent—which follow the Newfoundland Club's model.
+Three levels of waterwork training may be earned—Water Dog, Water Rescue Dog, and Water Rescue Dog Excellent—which follow the Newfoundland Club's model.

 Sporting Dog Training

-While not a common hunting dog pick, the Leonberger has a knack for nosework and can be trained to track.
+While not a common choice as a hunting dog, the Leonberger has a knack for nosework and can be trained to track.
 Some Leo owners compete in barn hunting, like an above-ground version of Earthdog competition.
 Rats, safely secured within a tube designed for the sport, are placed in hay bales in a barn for competing dogs to track.

 Why do Leonberger owners call their dogs 'suckybergers?'